 The East River Ferry connects Lower Manhattan to Midtown Manhattan with stops at several points in Brooklyn and one in Long Island City in Queens.

-It's a great scenic alternative to taking the subway, and gives you incredible views of both Lower and Midtown Manhattan, Queens, and Brooklyn (including the view from UNDER the Brooklyn Bridge!
+It's a great scenic alternative to taking the subway, offering incredible views of both Manhattan, Queens, and Brooklyn (including a view from UNDER the Brooklyn Bridge!

 Unlike the Staten Island Ferry, the East River ferry is not free, but a single ride is just $2.75 per person, the same as a subway ride.

 Check our East River Ferry post for more details.

 Governors Island offers a unique view of the southern tip of Lower Manhattan, New Jersey, as well as Brooklyn all at once.